Chattanooga hands UMaine women fourth consecutive loss

 Millan poured in a game-high 25 points and posted seven rebounds and four steals to pace UMaine, which shot only 34 percent (22-for-65) and made only five of 23 from the 3-point arc (22 percent).

-17 points and 11 rebounds along with three assists.
+Sutton churned out a double-double with 17 points and 11 rebounds along with three assists.
 McVicar and Alper added seven points each.

 UMaine opens America East play at 7 p.m.
 Wednesday at the Cross Insurance Center in Bangor against archrival New Hampshire.